sirkibsirkib/trailing_cell/README.md

 clear to me how this option might be useful, but it costs nothing to support, so why not.

+## Using it yourself
+For the writers and readers to communicate, they rely on some concept of 'message'.
+As such, before one can do anything, one needs to implement `trait TakesMessage` for the objects that are going to represent 'state'.
+This involves implementing only one function, which defines how your state object is updated when faced with a particular message.

+All that remains then is to create a first writer object.
+All readers connected to it descend from this writer, either directly or from other writers that descend from it.
+These readers can then be thrown around on threads as desired, each calling whichever functions necessary, all ultimately boiling down to:
+ * synchronize with writer(s)
+ * access the inner data

-## Implementation
+## Underlying Implementation

-TcWriter is implemented as a wrapper over a `bus::Bus`, with 'write' messages being broadcast to all readers, and readers explicitly accepting messages and applying them to their local `T` state.
+`TcWriter` and `TcReader` are implemented as wrappers over a `bus::Bus`. 'write' messages are broadcast to all readers, and readers explicitly call the `` messages and applying them to their local `T` state.